InertiaSolutionsGroup/Injury-Report/tests/test-scenarios/TEST_PLAN.md

    - ❤️ Heart icon for Action Taken (purple theme)
 4. All test-specific code is clearly marked for future removal

+**Update (2025-04-17 18:02 EDT):**
+Enhanced handling of sufficient responses:
+1. Added positive feedback for sufficient entries:
+   - Shows "Thanks for your input - looks good!" message with green theme
+   - Uses ✅ checkmark icon to indicate successful validation
+   - Provides field-specific encouragement about the enhancements
+2. Automatically populates text boxes with AI suggestions:
+   - When a field is marked as "sufficient", the AI suggestion replaces the original text
+   - Original entries are preserved in the "You entered" section for reference
+   - Teachers can edit the suggestion directly or keep it as is
+3. Renamed "Use Suggestion" button to "Keep Suggestion" for clarity
+4. Added proper storage of original values to maintain context throughout the validation process

+**Update (2025-04-17 19:07 EDT):**
+Improved handling of sufficient responses and updated n8n prompt:
+1. Enhanced the n8n prompt to clarify expected content:
+   - For sufficient entries: AI should provide an improved version of the text (not just feedback)
+   - For insufficient entries: AI should provide guidance on what information is missing
+   - Added model identification in the response for tracking and debugging
+2. Improved code comments to clarify the logic:
+   - For sufficient fields: The suggestion field contains the AI's improved version of the text
+   - For insufficient fields: The suggestion provides guidance on what information is needed
+3. No changes to the UI behavior:
+   - Sufficient entries still show positive feedback with green styling
+   - Insufficient entries still clear the field and show guidance
+   - Original values are preserved in both cases

+**Update (2025-04-17 19:45 EDT):**
+Enhanced n8n prompt for GPT-4.1 Mini:
+1. Completely restructured the prompt following GPT-4.1 Mini best practices:
+   - Added clear role definition and purpose
+   - Organized instructions into explicit sections with headers
+   - Used more specific language (MUST, REQUIRED) for critical requirements
+   - Provided complete examples of expected output format
+2. Added specific guidelines for the "suggestion" field:
+   - For sufficient entries: Must provide an improved version of the text
+   - For insufficient entries: Must provide specific guidance on what's missing
+   - No praise or feedback allowed in the suggestion field
+3. Added metadata with timestamp and purpose for better maintainability

+These changes should result in more consistent and useful AI responses that better align with the application's needs without requiring any code changes.

+### Phase 3: Testing

 1. **Server Management**
    - Document how to kill all existing test servers
    - Provide clear steps to start a new server for testing